jb6137/nettunes/README.txt

     immediately tries to pull a record from her waitlisted queue.
 This is a very simple algorithm that might not work well (fairly) in some circumstances.
 Using it in the interest of simplicity and time.

+4. In addition to tests, one thing that I skipped that if I had more time I would have added (or refactored to include): Error handling layer.
+All top level view methods should have try-catch blocks, to handle errors being passed up from downstream methods.
+E.g.
+    try:
+        do_something
+    except AuthError:
+        return 401
+    except InputError:
+        return 400
+    except SomethingElse:
+        return 500